yarnpkg/rfcs/accepted/0000-yarn-ci.md

 to make it more friendly to layered file system that used by docker and common CI cache system.

+Note that although `npm` has `npm ci` that design for CI scenario, it does not allow `npm ci` to run without `package.json`, this does not improve the cachability of `node_modules`.

 # Motivation

-NPM projects model requires all project to specify their dependencies as well as project metadata, e.g. name, version, scripts, in one file called `package.json`.
-However this is not cache-friendly with layered file system that used by docker.
-As `node_modules` is depends on `package.json`, any irrelevance change to `package.json`, e.g. a version bump, invalidate the cache of `node_modules`.
+NPM projects model requires all project to specify their dependencies as well as metadata, e.g. name, version, scripts, in one file called `package.json`.
+However this is not cache-friendly with layered file system, which is mainly used by docker.
+As content inside `node_modules` is depends on `package.json`, any irrelevance change to `package.json`, e.g. a version bump, will invalidate the cache of `node_modules`.

-To speed thing up, by allowing install packages only from lock file, `node_modules` can be cached even `package.json` is changed.
-Even if the lock file is inconsistent `package.json`, we can use `yarn check` to find such error.
+By allowing yarn to install packages only from a lock file, `node_modules` can cached correctly.
+This helps docker to speed up building image.

 # Detailed design

-We could introduce a new option `--only-lockfile`(or anything else) to `yarn add` that install pacakges listed in `yarn.lock` found in current working directory.
-Yarn just bypass the consistency check between `package.json` and `yarn.lock`, as user is expected to run `yarn check --verify-tree` later.
+We could introduce a new command `yarn ci`, (or anything option else to `add`) that install pacakges listed in `yarn.lock` found in current working directory.
+Yarn will just downloading all packages, expanding and executing all hooks.
+Consistency checks will be postponed till the time `pacakge.json` appears.

 A common Dockerfile of a node project is: